pnnl/tesp/doc/Installing_Building_TESP.rst

 ------------------------------------------
 There is lots of documentation out there on installing Ubuntu on a VirtualBox VM and we won't re-harsh those instructions here.
 Below are a few links you can try:

-- `Install Ubuntun on Oracle VirtualBox <https://brb.nci.nih.gov/seqtools/installUbuntu.html?`_
+- `Install Ubuntu on Oracle VirtualBox <https://brb.nci.nih.gov/seqtools/installUbuntu.html?>`_
 - `How to Install Ubuntu on VirtualBox?
 Here’s the Full Guide <https://www.minitool.com/partition-disk/how-to-install-ubuntu-on-virtualbox.html>`_
 - `How to install Ubuntu on VirtualBox <https://www.freecodecamp.org/news/how-to-install-ubuntu-with-oracle-virtualbox/>`_